Skip to main content

 Reclaim Your Soul.
 Live From Your Essence.

+Get access to my free resource library for personal and spiritual development here.
 Don’t try to fit into a very unhealthy society.
 Instead, show others that it’s possible to be healthy in spite of it.
 We all want to feel like we belong.
 That’s normal — we’re social creatures.
 But the problem starts when we begin to mimic ideas and behaviours that have been projected onto us — ones that go against the natural fibre of our being.
 So... what is your natural fibre?
 If I zoom into the core of the soul — and I say “core” as an expressive image (the soul doesn’t have a core like an apple or the earth) — Let me call it something more accurate: the essence .
 When I zoom into the essence of the soul , what I find is this: It is good .
 It is free .
 It is kind .
 It is equal .
 Your essence knows exactly who and what it is.
 It knows what makes you come alive.
 It understands itself, and it understands life.
 All of it.
 It is infinitely wise.
 It is fearless.
-It is completely healthy and whole.
-And it remembers its divinity — and the divinity of all things.
-Prett...
+It is completely ...

 The Soul’s Journey, Survival, and the Spaces In Between